Severe Anaemia and HBOT | Canada Hyperbarics Skip to main content

 For ventilated or critically ill patients, the chamber session feels like routine ICU care with the addition of pressurisation.
 Multiplace chambers accommodate stretchers, ventilators, infusion pumps, and a hyperbaric-trained nurse and physician inside the chamber.
 Pressurisation takes five to ten minutes and feels like an aircraft descent.
 The treatment phase at 2.0 to 3.0 ATA on 100 percent oxygen lasts 90 to 120 minutes.
 Decompression takes another five to ten minutes.
 The patient is continuously monitored throughout.

-The hyperbaric environment is generally safe for severely anemic patients when delivered in a chamber equipped for critical-care support.
+The hyperbaric environment is generally safe for severely anaemic patients when delivered in a chamber equipped for critical-care support.
 The main risks are oxygen toxicity (managed with brief air-breaks during longer sessions), barotrauma (managed with pressure-equalisation, occasionally tympanostomy tubes), and the logistical challenges of titrating vasopressors and managing ventilation inside the chamber.
-The risks are weighed against the high mortality of untreated severe anemia and are usually acceptable.
+The risks are weighed against the high mortality of untreated severe anaemia and are usually acceptable.

 Last reviewed: April 28, 2026 | Reviewed by: Canada Hyperbarics Editorial Team | Editorial process | Research sources | Counts & methodology